Meet the Growing Demand for Homeland Security Professionals

-The U.S. Department of Homeland Security (DHS) was established in 2001 with a clear mission: to reduce the vulnerabilities of the American people and minimize the impact of catastrophic events such as terrorism, cyber attacks, pandemics, natural disasters, and other emergencies.
+The U.S. Department of Homeland Security (DHS) was established in 2002 with a clear mission: to reduce the vulnerabilities of the American people and minimize the impact of catastrophic events such as terrorism, cyber attacks, pandemics, natural disasters, and other emergencies.

 Today, DHS employs approximately 240,000 people in areas ranging from human resources to border patrol to the Secret Service.
-Although there is a wide range of employment opportunities within DHS itself, plenty of homeland security positions can be found outside of the department.
+Although there are a wide range of employment opportunities within DHS itself, plenty of homeland security positions can be found outside of the department.
 In fact, a homeland security occupation can be defined as any job that involves keeping the U.S. and its citizens safe.

 Today’s homeland security professionals must have the skills and insights to prepare for the most likely threats as well as the unexpected.
 If you enjoy challenging and rewarding work in a dynamic setting, this field may be a good fit for you.

 Opportunities in homeland security are available all over the U.S. You can work for the U.S. Department of Homeland Security; other federal, state, or local agencies; and even private and nonprofit organizations.
 Job areas include, but are not limited to:*

 - Mission support (medical, human resources, budget, etc.)

 - Immigration and travel security

 - Business continuity planning